DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 Have you spoken to one of our advisers to check have the required qualifications for teacher training in England?
 They can also help you submit your application.

 Learn more about [how to search and apply for teacher training courses](/non-uk-teachers/train-to-teach-in-england-as-an-international-student/#search-and-apply-for-teacher-training-courses).

+## Already a qualified teacher?

+If you're already a qualified teacher, find out how you can [teach in England if you completed your teacher training outside the UK](/non-uk-teachers/teach-in-england-if-you-trained-overseas).

 ## Contact